kingller/theme-color-generator/README.md

 const options = {
   stylesDir: path.join(__dirname, './src/styles'), // styles directory containing all less files
   varFile: path.join(__dirname, './src/styles/variables.less'), // include all color variables in `varFile` that you want to change dynamically
+  colorFile: path.join(__dirname, './src/styles/color-variables.less'), // (Optional) which less variables need to be converted from css variables in file
+  colorFileThemeRegex: /@primary-\d/, // (Optional) regex codes to match your color variable values which variables are related to theme color in colorFile. most of the time you don't need this.
   themeVariables: ['@theme-color'], // (Optional) Specify variables to use (If not set, all variables in varFile will be used)
   outputFilePath: path.join(__dirname, './public/color.less'), // if provided, file will be created with generated less/styles
   include: ['./**/*.less'], // (Optional) Specify the included file.
 Here is its default value.
 It will be used as path.join(stylesDir, './**/*.less') to relative path.